-RISK STRATEGIES AND MITIGATION cient leadership talent to growth plans People supply chain planning is in place and talent development workshops are being deployed to fast track talent through the system to meet new store openings Contin quate Business nuity Planning and/or er Recovery Strategies We are committed to undertaking and updating the Group's Business Continuity Plan and Disaster Recovery processes.
-The Group is also investing heavily in new software and systems to protect the key business systems Econo key m mic downturn in arkets The Group's Balance Sheet is positioned conservatively so if there is a downturn in any of our key economies or another global event the Company is well placed to deal with it.
-Growth in Canada, in particular, will offer some mitigation by spreading reliance on our two traditional Australasian markets Supply y Chain disruption We use a number of key suppliers to spread risk of a key supplier losing their plant and factory through natural disaster or other adverse event.
-Our product also turns quite slowly so we generally will have time to find alternative suppliers or time to resolve any issues with freighters or import/ Cost controls inadequate export authorities before material damage is caused to the business Sophisticated cost monitoring systems exist that manage key costs in the T I business and we also dedicate key financial staff to the monitoring of cost variances to budget.
+Risk Strategies and mitigation Insufficient leadership talent to meet growth plans People supply chain planning is in place and talent development workshops are being deployed to fast track talent through the system to meet new store openings Inadequate Business Continuity Planning and/or Disaster Recovery Strategies We are committed to undertaking and updating the Group's Business Continuity Plan and Disaster Recovery processes.
+The Group is also investing heavily in new software and systems to protect the key business systems Economic downturn in key markets The Group's Balance Sheet is positioned conservatively so if there is a downturn in any of our key economies or another global event the Company is well placed to deal with it.
+Growth in Canada, in particular, will offer some mitigation by spreading reliance on our two traditional Australasian markets Supply Chain disruption We use a number of key suppliers to spread risk of a key supplier losing their plant and factory through natural disaster or other adverse event.
+Our product also turns quite slowly so we generally will have time to find alternative suppliers or time to resolve any issues with freighters or import/export authorities before material damage is caused to the business Cost controls inadequate Sophisticated cost monitoring systems exist that manage key costs in the business and we also dedicate key financial staff to the monitoring of cost variances to budget.
 A robust budget and forecast cycle is in place to plan and control overheads in the business